microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 Linting tools exist both for verifying proper markdown syntax as well as grammar and proper English language.

 A good setup includes a markdown linter used during editing and PR build verification, and a grammar linter used while editing the document.
+The following are a list of linters that could be used in this setup.

 ### markdownlint

 [`markdownlint`](https://github.com/markdownlint/markdownlint) is a linter for markdown that verifies markdown syntax, and also enforces rules that make the text more readable.

-It's available as a [ruby gem](https://github.com/markdownlint/markdownlint), an [nmp package](https://github.com/DavidAnson/markdownlint), a [Node.js CLI](https://github.com/igorshubovych/markdownlint-cli) and a [VS Code extension](https://github.com/DavidAnson/vscode-markdownlint).
+It's available as a [ruby gem](https://github.com/markdownlint/markdownlint), an [npm package](https://github.com/DavidAnson/markdownlint), a [Node.js CLI](https://github.com/igorshubovych/markdownlint-cli) and a [VS Code extension](https://github.com/DavidAnson/vscode-markdownlint).

 Installing the Node.js CLI